Brain Imaging-to-Graph Generation using Adversarial Hierarchical Diffusion Models for MCI Causality Analysis: Method

 \subsection{Hybrid Loss Functions}

 To guarantee the model generates high-quality denoised samples, adversarial loss is introduced to optimize the generator's parameters.
-There are five kinds of loss functions: the spatial-temporal enhanced generative loss ($L_{SEG}$), the multi-resolution diffusive discriminative loss ($L_{MDD}$), the reconstruction loss ($L_{REC}$), the sparse connectivity penalty loss ($L_{SCP}$), and the classification loss ($L_{CLS}$).
-We treat the generator as a conditional GAN; when inputting a noisy sample and conditioning sample, the generator $\mathbf{G}_{\theta}(\mathbf{F}_t,\mathbf{X},t)$ outputs a synthetic sample $\mathbf{F}_{t-s}'$.
+There are five kinds of loss functions: the spatial-temporal enhanced generative loss ($L_{SEG}$), the multi-resolution consistent discriminative loss ($L_{MDD}$), the reconstructed loss ($L_{REC}$), the sparse connective penalty loss ($L_{SCP}$), and the classification loss ($L_{CLS}$).
+We treat the generator as a conditional GAN; when inputting a noisy sample and conditional sample, the generator $\mathbf{G}_{\theta}(\mathbf{F}_t,\mathbf{X},t)$ outputs a synthetic sample $\mathbf{F}_{t-s}'$.
 And the discriminator $\mathbf{D}_{\theta}$ discriminates whether the sample is from the generator or the forward diffusion.
 Here are the non-saturating generative and discriminative losses (adversarial diffusive losses):

 after T steps, the final denoised sample $\mathbf{F}_0'$ should recover the clean sample $\mathbf{F}_0$ for every element.
 The reconstruction loss is defined by:

 moreover, the sparse effectivity connection between brain regions can be interpreted in brain functional activities.
 We introduce a penalty on the obtained $\mathbf{A}$ for sparse constraints.
 Besides, the obtained $\mathbf{A}$ is sent to the classifier $C$ to predict the disease label $y$.
 The losses are expressed by: